crypiehef/alt-nws-bluesky-alerts/README.md

 **Update 0.2 now includes both Alerts and Events.
 Fires, Tornados and Earthquakes appear under Events while all other weather alerts appear under alerts.

+**Upage 1.0 completely rewritten.
+Note that you have to enter in the script, the cities you want to monitor for weather alerts.
+I started you off with a small list.